alielw/APS-NGS-day2-PM/README.md

         cp -r /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/Tophat_output /fastdata/$USER/DE

-* Check that the BAM files are sorted, and if so are they sorted by read name or by alignment position.
-You only need to check a handful.
+* Check that the BAM files are sorted, and if so whether they are sorted by read name or by alignment position.
+You only need to check one file (96I).

-        samtools view -H file.bam | head
+        samtools view -H 96I.bam | head

 * Htseq-count takes a couple of hours to run, so lets just submit one job to ShARC as practice (96I).
 You can run this in interactive mode.
 Remember to specify with -r whether the bam file is sorted by read name (`name`) or alignnment position (`pos`)